fatma-oz/house_price_prediction_linear_regression/README.md

 *MAE, R2_SCORE, MSE AND RMSE are taken into account in the predict results.

+*Developed the model and achieved 80% success with R2_SCORE.

 *House price prediction data set is used.(kaggle competiton dataset)